 Laboratory experience accompanying BIO 384.

-Corequisites: Registration in BIO 384 is required.
+Corequisites: Concurrent registration in BIO 384 is required.
 Offered: Fall, odd # years.
 Special Notes: This is a designated research course.

 BIO 396 • Molecular Biology 3 Credits